3rd Hong Kong Film Awards

-The 3rd Hong Kong Awards ceremony, honored the best films of 1983 and took place on 4 August 1984, at the Regent International Hotel, Hong Kong.
+The 3rd Hong Kong Film Awards ceremony, honored the best films of 1983 and took place on 4 August 1984, at the Regent International Hotel, Hong Kong.
 The ceremony was hosted by Chung King-fai, during the ceremony awards are presented in 12 categories.
 The ceremony was sponsored by RTHK and City Entertainment Magazine.

 Awards

 Winners are listed first, highlighted in boldface, and indicated with a double dagger.